Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 Email has transformed from a simple digital messaging system into the cornerstone of our online identities.
 It’s the key to our digital lives—the gateway to social media accounts, online shopping, banking services, healthcare portals, and virtually every other web service we rely on daily.
 For many of us, our email address has become as fundamental to our identity as our phone number or home address once was.

-The Hidden Cost of “Free” Email
+The Hidden Cost of “Free” Email: Compromised Email Privacy

-How Your “Free” Email Pays Its Bills
+How Your “Free” Email Pays Its Bills Through Data Mining

-What’s Really Happening Behind the Scenes
+What’s Really Happening Behind the Scenes with Your Email Data

 Email Scanning for Advertising

 While Google officially stopped scanning Gmail content for ad targeting in 2017, your emails still contribute to your overall profile.
 The language you use, the topics you discuss, and the products mentioned all help build a digital fingerprint.
 Other providers continue various forms of content analysis to personalize advertising and services, making your private communications a source of valuable marketing intelligence.
+This lack of email privacy is a major concern.

-Lengthy Data Retention
+Lengthy Data Retention Policies

 Third-Party Data Sharing

-Why Your Email Privacy Matters
+Why Your Email Privacy Matters More Than Ever

-Your Personal Life, Opened and Indexed
+Your Personal Life, Opened and Indexed by Email Providers

 When you send an email through services like Gmail, Yahoo, or Outlook, you’re allowing those companies to store some of your most sensitive information.
 Think about what’s in your inbox right now: bank statements, medical test results, conversations with loved ones, job applications, tax documents—all of this becomes part of their data stores.
 This isn’t just about companies scanning for keywords to serve ads; it’s about the comprehensive profile they can build by analyzing patterns in your communications over time.
+This lack of email privacy is alarming.

-Illustration of email scanning
+Illustration of email scanning compromising email privacy

 Consider how uncomfortable you’d feel if someone was reading your physical mail before delivering it to you.
 That’s essentially what happens with many “free” email services, except the reading is done by algorithms designed to extract as much valuable information as possible.
 Your financial situation, health concerns, relationship status, career moves, and political opinions all become data points for analysis.
+Secure email providers aim to prevent this.

-Your Digital Profile Shapes What You See
+Your Digital Profile Shapes What You See Online

-The Permanent Record Problem
+The Permanent Record Problem with Mainstream Email

-Visualization of indefinite data storage
+Visualization of indefinite email data storage impacting privacy

 • Can be accessed by current and future employees of these companies